sashabeep/uploadify-evo/README.md

 Uploadify Module for Modx Evo 1.0.12
 For install just unpack to root directory and overwrite some existing files

-Note that "OnFileManagerUpload" event not be called when upload complete, use built-in form if you use this event
+Note that "OnFileManagerUpload" event not be called when upload complete, use built-in form if you want use this event in your plugins